hasan-sayeed/mi_agent/README.md

 # MI-Agent

 An **agentic workflow** for materials-informatics (MI) engineers, built with **LangGraph** and powered by OpenAI models.
 MI-Agent codifies the end-to-end MI pipeline—data loading, merging, feature selection, EDA, AutoML baselining, hyperparameter tuning, and executive reporting—into reusable nodes orchestrated as a LangGraph.
-LangSmith integration tracks and visualizes your graph executions.
+LangSmith integration tracks and records each step of the graph executions.
 The result?
 MI workflows that run in seconds instead of hours, boosting your productivity by an order of magnitude.

 ---